rewberl/rewberl.github.io/public/files/CulturalEvolutionaryForces.md

         > “the amounts and kinds of deference different models receive [used by naive individuals] as cues of underlying skill”

         (Henrich and McElreath 2003, p130)

+        > "individuals adopt the behavior of successful individuals"

+        (Bell 2003)

         * ###### Status
             > “the amount of deference received”